Skip to content

 Alfred Nobel's Early Life and Education

-Alfred Nobel was born into a family with a strong technical background.
+Alfred Nobel was born into a family with a solid technical background.
 His father, Immanuel Nobel, was an engineer and inventor specializing in developing explosives for construction and military purposes.
 This influence led young Alfred to an early interest in science and technology.

 The Invention of Dynamite